 While the quantitative research definition focuses on numerical data, qualitative research is defined as data that supplies non-numerical information.

-Quantitative research focuses on the thoughts, feelings, and values of a participant, to understand why people act in the way they do.
+Qualitative research focuses on the thoughts, feelings, and values of a participant, to understand why people act in the way they do.
 They result in data types like quotes, symbols, images, and written testimonials.

 These data types tell researchers subjective information, which can help us assign people into categories, such as a participant’s religion, gender, social class, political alignment, likely favoured products to buy, or their preferred training learning style.